mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-06-college-on-hill.md

 There was once a student who arrived at community college burned out and cracked.

 In high school he had done everything: all the rigor, all the expectations, all the masking.
-His autistic-and-ADHD nervous system survived on fumes, constantly whiplashed between hyperfocus and overwhelm, shutdown and sprint.
+His nervous system conditioning (autistic-and-ADHD) survived on fumes, constantly whiplashed between hyperfocus and overwhelm, shutdown and sprint.
 He graduated with trophies and fractures no one saw.

 Community college became a kind of convalescence.
 Part-time terms.
 Online classes.
 Long rides through suburbs.
 Majors changed when the system didn’t fit.
 His transcript looked strange: high GPA, low credits.
 He wasn’t lazy; he was pacing his life so he didn’t shatter again.